 Hall Winery Rutherford is located towards the end of a private road off the main road that leads to the well known Auberge du Soleil Resort.
 Only a select number of Napa wineries have more than one physical winery location and Hall is one of these.
 This location is for their high end reserve and estate single vineyard wines; these are wines that are produced in very limited quantities, some of which you can only find by visiting the winery.
 A visit here is for serious wine enthusiasts.

-This winery was founded by Kathryn and Craig Hall – Craig purchased the property as gift for Kathryn.
-These two are some of Napa’s most accomplished and successful individuals across a diversity of interests and fields.
+This winery was founded by Kathryn and Craig Hall (for a more detailed look at the Hall history and their business interests, view our other review of Hall St. Helena on this website).
+Craig purchased this hillside Rutherford property as gift to Kathryn.
+These two are some of Napa Valley’s most accomplished and successful individuals across a diversity of interests and fields.
 Kathryn’s resume is an impressive one; she was appointed by President Clinton to be the USA Ambassador to Austria (from 1997 through 2001), she was instrumental in developing the nation’s first and largest affirmative action program (for Safeway Stores) and co-founded the North Texas Food bank.
-She has been invovled in grape growing for many years – her family has been growing grapes in Mendocino County (to the north of Napa) since 1972.
+She has been involved in grape growing for many years; her family has been growing grapes in Mendocino County (to the north of Napa) since 1972.

 Craig runs a successful investment business in Texas having founded his first real estate business at the young age of 18 in 1968 with $4000 he had saved up from working since the age of 10.

 Both are prolific art collectors – with a public outdoor collection of art (Hall Arts) in the Dallas Arts District and smaller collections at both of their Napa wineries.
-They collect works of art from relatively unknown artists and you will see some of these in front of the winery as you drive in including two beautiful Monarch butterflies perched on top of a tall pole.
+They collect works of art from relatively unknown artists and visitors will see some of these in front of the winery including two beautiful Monarch butterflies perched on top of a tall pole.
 Kathryn has a number of butterfly works of art and was asked, “why butterflies?”.
 The answer was simply “who doesn’t like butterflies” …perfect!

 The views overlooking the Napa Valley below on a clear day will certainly capture your attention – so will the wines once you start your tasting.